NeedsSoySauce/dumbdb/README.md

-## About
+# About

-This is simple a Node.js template that is setup with Typescript, eslint, and ES6 language features.
+Dumbdb is database that is dumb.

+# Development

+These instructions are for people who want to work on dumbdb itself.

 ## Getting Started